catseye/Tamsin/doc/Tamsin.markdown

 A term T is defined inductively as follows:

 *   An _atom_, written as a character string, is a term;
+*   A special, unique symbol called _EOF_ is a term;
 *   A _constructor_, written S(T1, T2, ...
 Tn) where S is a character
     string and T1 through Tn are terms (called the _subterms_ of T), is a term;
 *   A _variable_, written as a character string where the first character is a capital Latin letter, is a term;
 *   Nothing else is a term.

-In fact, an atom is just a constructor with zero subterms.
-When written, the parentheses are left out.
+In fact, there is little theoretical difference between an atom and a constructor with zero subterms, but they are considered different things for conceptual clarity.

+Note that EOF is not at atom.

 A term is called _ground_ if it does not contain any variables.

 Terms support an operation called _expansion_, which also requires a context C (a map from variable names to ground terms.)

-*   expand(T, C) when T is an atom evaluates to the atom T;
+*   expand(T, C) when T is an atom or EOF evaluates to T;
 *   expand(T, C) when T is a constructor S(T1,...,Tn) evaluates to a new term S(expand(T1, C), ... expand(Tn, C));
 *   expand(T, C) when T is a variable looks up T in C and, if there is